Computer-Aided-Validation-Laboratory/hackathon-may-2025/README.md

 git push --set-upstream origin YOURINITIALS
 ```

+Now go back to your home directory ready to install pyvale: `cd`.

 ## Installing `pyvale`: Ubuntu
 We are going to work in an editable installation of `pyvale` so that we can push hot fixes and edit the code if needed.
 If you already know how to install an editable version of a python package into a virtual environment then all you need to do is clone `pyvale` from [here](https://github.com/Computer-Aided-Validation-Laboratory/pyvale) and then switch to the dev branch.
 If you would like a bit more detailed guidance then read on.